 Food Storage – for all members living in the household (3 months minimum)

-100 ordinary kitchen trash bags per person – for provisional toilets and garbage
+100 ordinary kitchen trash bags per person for ordinary garbage.

-25 lbs. of kitty litter per person – for sick people’s body fluids clean up
+25 lbs. of kitty litter per person (e.g. Purina Cat Litter) for sick people’s body fluids clean up and provisional toilets.

 Some of the ideas are excerpted from the LDS Preparedness Manual which offers a well rounded set of advice on survival preparedness in general.

 The world is dangerously ill-prepared for the fight against pandemic outbreaks.
-While Ebola is currently raging and spreading (reason enough to prepare!), other potentially calamitous threats are out there.
-MERS, SARS, avian flu and other illnesses could re-emerge at any time.
+While the Plague is currently raging and spreading (reason enough to prepare!), other potentially calamitous threats are out there.
+Ebola, MERS, SARS, avian flu and other illnesses could re-emerge at any time.

-While the list above is incomplete (for an overall pandemic preparedness plan), it should get you to thinking about your own preparedness.
-Search this website and others for further ideas and opinions regarding survival preparedness.
+While the list above is not complete for an overall pandemic preparedness plan, it should get you to thinking about your own preparedness.
+Search Modern Survival Blog for further ideas and opinions regarding prepping & preparedness.